-The July 1, 2021 valuation results are based on the same actuarial methods and assumptions as used in the July 1, 2020 valuation, with the exception of the valuation interest rate.
-The demographic and economic assumptions, aside from the valuation interest rate, are based on the July 1, 2014 - June 30, 2018 Experience Study, which was approved by the State House Commission on July 2, 2020.
-The valuation interest rate was decreased from 7.30% to 7.00% as recommended by the State Treasurer.
+The July 1, 2023 valuation results are based on the same actuarial methods and assumptions as used in the July 1, 2022 valuation.
+The demographic and economic assumptions, aside from the valuation interest rate, are based on the July 1, 2018 - June 30, 2021 Experience Study, which was approved by the State House Commission on January 9, 2023.
+The valuation is based on a 7.00% interest rate as recommended by the State Treasurer.

-This valuation reflects plan provisions in effect as of July 1, 2021 and does not reflect the impact of any changes in benefits that may have been approved after the valuation date.
+This valuation reflects plan provisions in effect as of July 1, 2023 and does not reflect the impact of any changes in benefits that may have been approved after the valuation date.

-This report was prepared using census data and financial information as of July 1, 2021 provided by the Division of Pensions and Benefits and does not reflect any subsequent changes in the membership or the assets.
+This report was prepared using census data and financial information as of July 1, 2023 provided by the Division of Pensions and Benefits and does not reflect any subsequent changes in the membership or the assets.
 Events following the valuation date are not, and should not be, reflected in this report.
-Whereas there remains a lot of uncertainty, we continue to monitor developments regarding the COVID-19 pandemic and the impact it may have on the System.
-Actual experience, both demographic and economic, will be reflected in subsequent valuations as experience emerges.

-The Appropriations Act of Fiscal Year 2021 reduced the State pension contribution from the Statutory amount of \$65,752,030 to \$51,287,000.
+The Appropriations Act of Fiscal Year 2023 set the State pension contribution equal to the Statutory amount of \$68,325,570 rounded to the nearest thousand, or \$68,326,000 (100.00% of the Statutory contribution).